HarperDB/documentation/versioned_docs/version-4.6/foundations/core-concepts.md

 You can even run full frameworks like [Next.js](https://github.com/HarperDB/nextjs) or [Apollo](https://github.com/HarperDB/apollo) as Harper applications.

 :::info
 💡 **Why it matters:** Applications are how you ship real products on Harper.
-They let you stitch resources, APIs, and UI in one place.
+They let you stitch together resources, APIs, and UI in one place.
 :::

 ## Resources